1-877-929-7245

 • Breakfast, Dinner

-We leave Munich this morning and travel by First Class rail across the Austrian border to Salzburg.
-This picturesque city is renowned as the birthplace of Mozart and the setting for The Sound of Music, and on arrival we enjoy a tour of this musical city with Trudy, the singing tour guide.
-Overlooked by the huge 11th-century Hohensalzburg Fortress, set high on a hill, we stroll through the charming Old Town.
-The churches, squares and alleyways here are incredibly well preserved and dominated by fabulous Baroque spires in this UNESCO World Heritage site.
+This picturesque city is renowned as the birthplace of Mozart and the setting for "The Sound of Music".
+On arrival, we enjoy a guided tour of this musical city.
+Overlooked by the huge 11th-century Hohensalzburg Fortress, set high on a hill, we stroll through the Old Town.
+The churches, squares and alleyways here are incredibly well preserved and dominated by Baroque spires in this UNESCO World Heritage site.

-This evening, we enjoy dinner with a difference.
-Making our way to the grand banquet hall of St Peter's, we sit down to savor a candlelit dinner accompanied by the stirring music of Salzburg's most famous son, Wolfgang Amadeus Mozart.
+This evening, we have dinner with a difference.
+Making our way to the grand banquet hall of St. Peter's, we sit down to savor a candlelit dinner accompanied by the stirring music of Salzburg's most famous son, Wolfgang Amadeus Mozart.
 A chamber ensemble and singers dressed in Rococo costumes bring selections of Mozart's celebrated music to life while we enjoy a gastronomic menu inspired by historical recipes popular during the composer's lifetime.

 Includes